-International student Methan Ouattara has become a fixture on campus, through the SGA, Greek Life and the ISSO.
+International student Methan Ouattara has become a fixture on campus, through the multiple student groups.

 I grew up in the Ivory Coast in West Africa.
 It’s a warm country, and I used to live close to the beach.
 I’m a French native speaker.
 We used to go to the beach and play soccer.
 It is like a religion in my country.
 I played soccer every single day.
 I also enjoy basketball.
 I used to play basketball in high school.
 I like music a lot.
 People like dancing in my country, especially my mom.